dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

-### Billions of People Will Die In A Plan To Orchestrated Collapse, Simply to Shield Guilty-as-Hell Deep-State Actors
+### Billions of People Will Die In A Plan To Orchestrate Collapse, Simply to Shield Guilty-as-Hell Deep-State Actors

 - how do you stop it? by doing the opposite of what these people hate: spreading information around and making it as permanent as possible,